The reverse mathematics of the pigeonhole hierarchy: Introduction

 \emph{Ideals}.
 Recall that a non-empty family of sets $\M \subseteq \P(\NN)$ is a \emph{Turing ideal} if for every~$X \in \M$ and $Y \leq_T X$, then $Y \in \M$, and for every~$X, Y \in \M$, $X \oplus Y \in \M$.
 A Turing ideal~$\M$ is a \emph{Scott ideal} if furthermore, for every infinite binary tree~$T \in \M$, there is an infinite path~$P \in [T] \cap \M$.
 A countable Turing ideal~$\M = \{Z_0, Z_1, \dots\}$ is \emph{coded} by a set~$M \subseteq \NN$ if $M = \bigoplus_n Z_n = \{ \langle x, n \rangle : x \in Z_n \}$.
 Here, $\langle \cdot, \cdot \rangle : \NN^2 \to \NN$ denotes the usual Cantor bijection.
 An \emph{$M$-index} of an element~$X \in \M$ is an integer~$n$ such that $X = Z_n$.
 A \emph{Scott code} of a Scott ideal~$\M$ is a code~$M$ such that the operations $(m, n) \mapsto p$ such that $Z_p = Z_m \oplus Z_n$, and $(e, n) \mapsto p$ such that $Z_p$ is a completion of~$\Phi_e^{Z_n}$, are computable.
 A collection of sets~$\M$ is \emph{topped} by a set~$X$ if it is of the form $\{ Z \in \cs : Z \leq_T X \}$.
 Note that every topped collection is a Turing ideal, and that no Scott ideal is topped.

 \emph{$\omega$-structure}.
 An $\omega$-structure $\M = (\omega, S)$ is fully specified by its second-order part~$S$.
 Thus, we identify both notions.
 In particular, we say that $\M$ is topped if so is $S$.
-As mentioned, $\M \models \RCA_0$ iff $S$ is a Turing ideal.
+As mentioned, $\M \models \RCA_0$ if and only if $S$ is a Turing ideal.

 \emph{Mathias forcing}.
 A \emph{Mathias condition} is an ordered pair $(\sigma, X)$, where $\sigma$ is a finite binary string, and $X \subseteq \NN$ is an infinite set with $\min X > |\sigma|$.
 A condition $(\tau, Y)$ \emph{extends} another condition $(\sigma, X)$ if $\sigma \preceq \tau$, $Y \subseteq X$, and $\tau \setminus \sigma \subseteq X$.
 The set $X$ of a Mathias condition $(\sigma, X)$ is considered as a \emph{reservoir} of elements which are allowed to be later added to the initial segment~$\sigma$.
 By abuse of notation, when~$\min X \leq |\sigma|$, we shall write $(\sigma, X)$ to denote the Mathias condition $(\sigma, X \setminus \{0, \dots, |\sigma|\})$.